realvizu/NsDepCop/doc/Help.md

 ```

 More info:
-* If there is a conflict between the project-level and the inherited settings then the project-level settings "win".
+* If there is a conflict between the project-level and the inherited settings then the project-level settings "wins".
 * The `IsEnabled` attribute has different meaning in the project-level config and in inherited configs.
   * If `IsEnabled="false"` in a project-level config then the project don't get analyzed.
   * If `IsEnabled="false"` in an inherited config then its content doesn't get inherited.